laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/18-listen-for-data-changes-in-realtime-with-graphql-subscription.md

 [Video Link](https://egghead.io/lessons/graphql-listen-for-data-changes-in-real-time-with-a-graphql-subscription)

-# 18. Listen for Data Changes in Real-time with a GraphQL Subscription

 ## Summary

 In this lesson we learn about subscriptions and how to listen for changes in real time.